ratepay/shopware5-module/README.md

 4. Install & configure the module

 ## Changelog

+### Version 5.4.6 - Released 2019-11-18
+* RATEPLUG-29: allow the usage of the same profile id in more than one countries and shops
+* RATEPLUG-28: fix double click on "order now"-button
+* RATEPLUG-27: fix batch processing (admin)

 ### Version 5.4.5 - Released 2019-11-05
 * RATEPLUG-24: add support for different stores/subshops